valeramaniuk/aws-ec2-provisioner/README.md

 - AWS CLI needs to be configured for a user with necessary IAM permissions (TBD)

 #### Limitations
-To simplify the design all the infrastructure are being created in the single subnet, and this subnet is required to be a **public** one.
+To simplify the design all the infrastructure is being created in the single subnet, and this subnet is required to be a **public** one.
 Because the architecture doesn't include a NAT gateway all the provisioned instances **will be assigned a public IP** address, so they can download the necessary packages.